sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano/Nano.md

 ## Introduction

-Lichee Tang Nano is a core board designed based on [Gowin](https://www.gowinsemi.com/en/) GW1N-1 FPGA chip.The board is equipped with PSRAM, RGB LCD interface and onboard USG-JTAG debugger, which make it convinent for users to use.
+Tang Nano is a core board designed based on [Gowin](https://www.gowinsemi.com/en/) GW1N-1 FPGA chip.The board is equipped with PSRAM, RGB LCD interface and onboard USG-JTAG debugger, which make it convinent for users to use.

 ![](./../../../assets/Tang/Nano/Tang_Nano.jpg)